-Hate speech: FG directs NBC to sanction erring stations
+Hate Speech: FG directs NBC to sanction erring stations

 - 0

-It said this was part of efforts aiming at stemming the growing tide of hate speech in the country.
+The Federal Government has directed the National Broadcasting Commission (NBC) to sanction any radio or television station that broadcasts hate speech, as part of efforts to stem the growing tide of hate speech in the country.

 CLICK HERE TO READ MORE FROM: General